FAQ – FAT BIKES

 Can I use my own Equipment?

 You are welcome to use your own equipment on our tours subject to the approval of our guides.
 Some customers prefer to use their own saddles or clipless pedals and cycling shoes.
 Cycling gloves are not mandatory but can add to the comfort of your ride.
-Customers own equipment must be Australian standards approved and in good orders.
-Kangaroo Island Outdoor Action will not be held liable for damage caused to customer sown equipment if damaged or lost during our tours.
+Customers own equipment must be Australian standards approved and in good order.
+Kangaroo Island Outdoor Action will not be held liable for damage caused to customers own equipment if damaged or lost during our tours.